iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 > A shark and an octopus are arguing over which one of them evolved from dinosaurs.
 Can you generate a script where they take turns arguing, and each speaks at least 5 times?
 It can be a funny script, but one that ends at a reasonable conclusion.

-And it generates this conversation, which I'll display as a chat:
+And it generates this conversation, which I'll display as a chat.
+Feel free to skim it, since you'll get the idea after a few back-and-forths.

 <ChatConversation
   conversation={[